-- a.
+- 1. Present one or more short case studies that focus on a single aspect or problem. - a.
 Distribute the case study and give learners 5-10 minutes to read and reflect individually. - b.
 Ask small groups to discuss possible responses or solutions, then share key takeaways with the class. - 2.
 Introduce a complex case study that is revisited throughout the course. - a.
 Provide an overview of the scenario early in the course, then revisit and expand on it as new concepts are introduced. - b.
-Use the case as a framework for applied activities, such as role play, decision making, or written analysis, aligned with course objectives. - ii.
-Demonstrations - 1.
-Demonstrations need to be carefully planned and practiced several times in advance. - 2.
+Use the case as a framework for applied activities, such as role play, decision making, or written analysis, aligned with course objectives.

+ii.
+Demonstrations

+- 1. Demonstrations need to be carefully planned and practiced several times in - 2.
 Explain the demonstration and ask learners to predict the result or next step. - 3.
 Then, ask learners to reflect on what they saw and identify the differences between what occurred and their predictions. - 4.
 If class size or space does not allow for a demonstration, consider conducting the demonstration outside or recording in advance and playing the video instead.